logo

 4. Renew the license and complete the continuing education.
 In Mississippi, rad techs must renew their license every two years.
 The MSDH requires 24 hours of continuing education during each renewal period.

-The MSDH also offers a Limited X-Ray Machine Operator (LXMO) permit for limited scope x-ray technicians.
+The MSDH also offers a Limited X-Ray Machine Operator (LXMO) permit for limited-scope x-ray technicians.
 This permit allows the taking of x-rays of designated areas of the body under supervision.
 To qualify as an LXMO, candidates must complete at least 12 hours of department-approved education in radiography and submit a complete application.
 Approved applicants will be issued a permit.

 Mississippi Radiology Tech Salary and Job Outlook